billionsjoel/billionsjoel/README.md

 - 👩‍💻 Pronouns: "He or Him".

-- 🔭 I’m a full-stack software developer with 5+ years of experience now.
+- 🔭 I’m a full-stack software developer with 5+ years of experience.

 - 🎒 I taught C, C++ and Java for 3 years at Institute of Technology (SITM).